arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 ## Amazon Elastic Block Storage (EBS)

 * Storage service that **creates** and **manages** volumes
-* EBS Volumes are durable block level storage device that you can attach to a single EC2 istance
+* EBS Volumes are durable block level storage device that you can attach to a single EC2 instance
 * Volumes are persistent, can be attached and removed from EC2 instances, and are replicated within a single AZ
 * EBS **Snapshots** are a point-in-time backup of an EBS volume stored in S3
 * Snapshots are incremental - The initial snapshot is a full copy of the volume.
 Future snapshots only store the data changed since the last snapshot
 * Snapshots can be used to create new volumes and are a great way to move or copy instances between AZs.
 * When creating a snapshot of the root volume of an instance of busy volume, it’s recommended the instance is powered off, or disks are “flushed”
 * Snapshots can be copied between regions, shared and automated using Data Lifecycle Manager (DLM)
-* By defualt, root volumes are deleted on termination
+* By default, root volumes are deleted on termination
 * Volume encryption uses EC2 host hardware to encrypt data at rest and In-Transit between EBS and EC2 instances

 ### EBS Volume Types